kodersha/yellow-jouele/README.md

 -------------
 Edit Yellow `config.ini` for custom settings:

-- `joueleStyle: jouele-skin-dark` - custom skin for jouele
+- `JoueleStyle: jouele-skin-dark` - custom skin class for Jouele
-- `JoueleDir: media/audio` - path to your audio folder

 Used
 -------